crossbario/autobahn-python/doc/websocket/programming.rst

 Connection Lifecycle
 --------------------

-As we have seen above, |ab| will fire *callbacks* on your protocol class whenever the event related to the respective hook occurs.
+As we have seen above, |ab| will fire *callbacks* on your protocol class whenever the event related to the respective callback occurs.

-It it in these hooks that you will implement application specific code.
+It is in these callbacks that you will implement application specific code.

 The core WebSocket interface :class:`autobahn.websocket.interfaces.IWebSocketChannel` provides the following *callbacks*: